HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Appendix 1 - Toolbox Details

 The bottom-right panel in Figure \ref{fig:covEffectViewer} is the contrast specification panel for the covariate effects.
-Suppose we are interested in testing a linear combination of parameters in the fMRI data with the coefficients of $\bm \lambda' = [30 \; 1 \; 0]$.
-That is the constant coefficients in the contrast for the covariates behavioral test score, treatment group, and gender group are 30, 1 and 0, respectively.
-In the bottom-right panel of Figure \ref{fig:covEffectViewer}, we select ``add new contrast", and fill out the coefficients for the covariate effects.
-Then, selecting the specified contrast from the drop-down menu above the contrast list, we can view the HINT estimated contrast displayed in Figure \ref{fig:contrastExample}.
-This image displays results for testing hypotheses on the specified contrasts of covariate effects.
+Say we are interested in the overall effect on the brain network for a person with a score of 30 in the treatment group who was also of the Gender coded as 0.
+Recall that our covariate effects, in order, are (1) score, (2) being in the treatment group, and (3) being gender 1.
+The corresponding vector of contrast coefficients is $\bm \lambda' = [30 \; 1 \; 0]$.
+In the bottom-right panel of Figure \ref{fig:covEffectViewer}, we select ``add new contrast", and fill out the values for the main effects.
+Any specified interactions are automatically calculated based on the provided values.
+Then, selecting the contrast from the drop-down menu above the contrast list, we see the image displayed in Figure \ref{fig:contrastExample}.
+This is the contrast image for testing hypotheses about the specified linear combination of covariate effects.
 Notice that this map can be thresholded by Z-score.